JosephKevin/data_engineer/sql/README.md

 	c.
 Ignore the theoretical increase between the time they were not a customer and their first order, as well as customers that may only have one order.

 COMPANY_A 2016-01-03 -23
 COMPANY_B 2016-01-02 15

 ## Data Assumptions:
 1. customer_id of orders table has a foreign key with reference to customer_id in the customers table.

-## Solutions Explanation:
 Please check the solutions.sql file for the queries
-1. Steps:
+## Solution to question1:
 1. Inner join customers and orders table on customer_id.
 2. Group by name and use MAX(order_date) to get the latest order date.

-2. Steps:
+## Solution to question2:
 1. Inner join customers and orders on customer_id with a where clause on quantity not equal to 0
 2. Group by name and order_date and sum the quantity
 3. Use Lag window function with partition by name and order by order_date to get the change amount every day
 4. Rank the value from the previous step from highest absolute value to lowest absolute value
-	5. Keep only the top ranked entry for each name, order_date pair

-	CTE was used since the solution was required to be one query.
+5. Keep only the top ranked entry for each name, order_date pair CTE was used since the solution was required to be one query.